keplergl/kepler.gl/README.md

 [<img width="600" alt="Kepler.gl Demo" src="https://eng.uber.com/wp-content/uploads/2018/05/image4-3-768x493.png">](http://kepler.gl/#/demo)

 [Kepler.gl][web] is a data-agnostic, high-performance web-based application for visual exploration of large-scale geolocation data sets.
-Built on top of [Mapbox GL](https://www.mapbox.com) and [deck.gl](http://uber.github.io/deck.gl/#/), kepler.gl can render millions of points representing thousands of trips and perform spatial aggregations on the fly.
+Built on top of [MapLibre GL](https://maplibre.org/) and [deck.gl](https://deck.gl/), kepler.gl can render millions of points representing thousands of trips and perform spatial aggregations on the fly.

 Kepler.gl is also a React component that uses [Redux](https://redux.js.org/) to manage its state and data flow.
 It can be embedded into other React-Redux applications and is highly customizable.
 For information on how to embed kepler.gl in your app take a look at this step-by-step [tutorial][vis-academy] on vis.academy.